 - Press the child seat onto the "ISOFIX" retaining rings until the child seat can be heard to engage securely.
-If the child seat is fitted with any other anti-rotation system, follow the manufacturer instructions carefully. - Pull on both sides of the child seat to ensure that it is secure.
+If the child seat is fitted with any other anti-rotation system, the manufacturer instructions should be carefully observed. - Pull on both sides of the child seat to ensure that it is secure.

 Two "ISOFIX" retaining rings are fitted on each rear seat.
 In some vehicles, the rings are secured to the seat frame and, in others, they are secured to the rear floor.
-The access to the "ISOFIX" rings is between the rear seat backrest and the seat cushioning.
+The access to "ISOFIX" rings is between the rear back rest and the seat.